Rennsou1/Audio-visualizer_extended-binary-waterfall/readme.md

 #### Example 2

-Read a GameMaker archive file and preview the result in a SDL window:
+Read a GameMaker archive file and preview the result in an SDL window:

 ```
 Unai.ExtendedBinaryWaterfall /path/to/data.win